Adityachoudhary5066/Diwali-Sale-Analytics/README.md

 - Problem Statements with Analysis

+# Conclusion:

+- The analysis of sales data reveals key insights for optimizing sales strategies.
+- Female customers are the primary revenue drivers across all marital statuses.
+- Specific age groups and geographic locations demonstrate higher spending and order volumes.
+- Product categories and individual product IDs with high sales should be prioritized.
+- Further analysis using correlations, time series, and customer segmentation would provide deeper understanding for more effective strategies.

 # Recommendations based on the analysis of the graphs:

 1. Target Female Customers: Females contribute significantly to overall sales, both in married and unmarried categories.
 Focus marketing and product development efforts towards female customers.